 The Transforming Autism Project is seeking to create a new Trustee Board.

 Our long-term goal is to truly transform lives through our life-changing Mifne Treatment Centre (details here).
-On our way there, we're on the verge of launching our very first direct face-to-face family services (details here), which will be followed by a unique online Autism Parenting Hub of comprehensive guidance, support, education and community for parents of autistic children.
+On our way there, we're on the verge of launching our very first direct face-to-face family services (details here) in the late Spring.
+They're backed by a therapeutic framework created for us by Norland College.

 To that end, we are creating a team of capable and dedicated volunteers to ensure our success.
-A credible Trustee Board will be absolutely critical to this, and we are still in the process of building this.
+A credible and passionate Trustee Board will be absolutely critical to this, and we are still in the process of building this.

 We have a strong set of values that define our culture, and which we strive to adhere to at all times.
 They are based around the themes of Unconditional Respect, Courage and Purpose.
 There are more details on these, and our working principles, here.

 The Person and the Role

 We are looking for people to serve as Trustees who:

-- are deeply passionate about our charity’s mission and values (ideally, though not essentially with a personal connection to autism)
+- are deeply passionate about our charity’s mission and values (ideally with a close personal connection to autism and/or parenting an autistic child)

 - can bring experience, specialist skills and a strong relevant network (at least one person should have strong understanding/experience of how to set up a charity board from a governance and a culture point of view and make it successful.
-Other key skills we are looking for are: a Fundraiser, a Treasurer, a credible Autism Specialist, a lawyer, though others will be considered)
+Other key skills we are looking for are: Fundraising, Finance, a credible Autism Specialist, Marketing, legal, HR, IT, etc, and it would be ideal for as many of the board as possible to be either parents of autistic children or autistic themselves - or both)

-- have the availability and commitment to actively and energetically drive the charity forwards
+- have the availability and commitment to actively and energetically drive the charity forwards, and willing to be seen internally and externally as active charity leaders.